The Book

 Who This Book Is For

-This book may be for you if you have begun asking questions you were once afraid to ask.
+You have begun asking questions you were once afraid to ask.

-It may be for you if religious certainty no longer holds the way it once did.
+Religious certainty no longer holds the way it once did.

-It may be for you if success has not given you the peace you expected.
+Success has not given you the peace you expected.

-It may be for you if you are tired of proving, performing, defending, or explaining your life.
+You are tired of proving, performing, defending, or explaining your life.

-It may be for you if you feel caught between the life you inherited and the life you may need to revise.
+You feel caught between the life you inherited and the life you may need to revise.

-It may be for you if you are ready to sit with a pencil and ask:
+You are ready to sit with a pencil and ask:

 What part of my life still belongs to me?